top of page

 Is LRTK Phone Accuracy Comparable to Professional Equipment?
-Results of a Comparison with Conventional Surveying Instruments
+Results of Comparison with Conventional Survey Instruments

 By LRTK Team (Lefixea Inc.)